Nutrato/FEM_BAR_ELEMENT/README.md

                         end and apply a 100KN of force and to measure the displacements we have touse strain gauges.
 As told earlier this method is expensive and requires lot of planning of experiment.

 3. Numerical Method or FEM or FEA: In FEM every continuous body is discretized into elements or it is finalized.
 So let's see how it is done.

-                                   Let’s divide the bar shown into two elements.
+The basic equation of FEM is K * u = F
+Where K is stiffness, u is displacement and F is Force

+Since Numerical methods are used in FEM to solve the problems and Numerical Methods use Matrices we express or write FEM equation as
+{K} . {u} = {F}
+Where {K} is stiffness Matrix, {u} is displacement Matrix and {F} is Force Matrix.

+1st of all stifness matrix is formed.
+2nd displacement is calculated by multiplying inverse of stiffness mtrix and force matrix.
+3rd stress and strain are calculated using standard formulas.